 Michigan’s Medicaid program is called Medical Assistance (MA).
-There are several health plans that vary by county in which a person can enroll.
+Several health plans vary by county in which a person can enroll.

 Choosing A Michigan Medicaid Plan For Drug Rehab